 This course reviews current information on the clinical use of psychoactive medication.
 The course focuses on standard clinical psychopharmacology, applications of psychoactive medication, and relative merits of medication vs. psychotherapy rather than on illicit drugs.
 This course examines several classes of therapeutic drugs, such as neuroleptics, antidepressants, tranquilizers and hypnotics, their mechanisms of action and side effects, and research/experimental issues.

-MnTC (GELS): Hist/Soc/Behav Sci Goal (05), Upper Division Liberal Studies Goal (LS) Prerequisite: PSYC 100 General Psychology or equivalent with instructor's consent.
+MnTC (GELS): Hist/Soc/Behav Sci Goal(o5), Upper Division Liberal Studies Goal(LS) Prerequisite: PSYC 100 General Psychology or equivalent with instructor's consent.
+Other Information: Note: After registering, call the Psychology Department at 651-999-5820.